 - A two-day event which invited thousands of children aged 0-7 from across Scotland and the United Kingdom to the

 Royal Concert Hall in Glasgow.
 Due to the event team being short-staffed, I was given additional responsibilities and

 was afforded the opportunity to help run a percussion workshop.

-- Currently, I perform in the North East School of Music Flute Choir which I have been part of since 2017.
+- I performed in the North East School of Music Flute Choir for three years during my undergraduate from 2017-2020.
 It is a small

 select group of flautists run by my university flute tutor.
-As part of this choir, we perform complex flute ensemble
+As part of this choir, we performed complex flute ensemble

-repertoire and give a number of concerts each year in various settings such as care homes around Aberdeenshire and
+repertoire and gave a number of concerts each year in various settings such as care homes around Aberdeenshire and

 - I have also performed with a number of university ensembles including, the Universities of Scotland Symphony